marlonbarrios/Them2028_/README.md

 They laughed
 so they would not have to doubt.

-Virginity was reframed as protest.
+Male virginity was reframed as protest.
 Inexperience as moral altitude.
 Misogyny as coherence.